Sixtiers: Criticism

-An examination of an art movement or generation within Ukraine presents challenges in Ukrainian history as they rely on fragmentary materials published in memoirs, diaries, and interviews with other materials and lives lost in persecution.
-This research is conducted in a period of Ukrainian independence which has led some critics to suggest the literary work of the sixtiers gets conflated with building a national mythology and the sixtiers get idolized.
+An examination of an art movement or generation within Ukraine presents historical challenges, because such relies on fragmentary materials published in memoirs, diaries, and interviews, with other materials lost during persecutions.
+This research is conducted in a period of Ukrainian independence, which has led some critics to suggest the literary work of the Sixtiers becomes conflated with current efforts to build a national mythology, thus receiving undue idolization.